 You should then be able to find it as an available Wi-Fi network in your device’s Wi-Fi settings.
 Once you select it there, you’ll likely have to go through a few steps online to finish setting it up.

 MiFi and mobile broadband routers vs mobile internet dongles

 A mobile dongle is a good option for laptop users as you can connect to the internet just by plugging your dongle into your laptop.
 There’s no need to charge it and setup is still very easy.

 However, you will only be able to connect one device at a time, and your dongle needs to be compatible with the device you want to use (i.e. it might need a USB connection, so you couldn’t use it to connect most tablets to the internet).

-MiFi units, on the other hand, let multiple users connect to a signal simultaneously, making them handy for travelling families.
-MiFis are also a great, cost-effective option for students living in shared accommodation and not wanting to take out a long-term contract.
+MiFi units and mobile broadband routers, on the other hand, let multiple users connect to a signal simultaneously, making them handy for families and groups.
+If bought with a monthly rolling contract, they can also serve as a cost-effective option for students living in shared accommodation who don’t want to take out a long-term contract.